paulgontarzofficial/LinuxAdministrationCourse/README.md

 # 🐧 Linux Schoolwork Repository

-Welcome to my Linux Schoolwork repository!
+Welcome to my Linux ProLUG System Administrator Course repository!
 This is a centralized hub for all coursework, labs, notes, and project files related to my studies in Linux system administration and open-source technologies.

 ---